 This amount is deducted from the participation fee.

 take part : send the form for participation and make payment

-of the balance of the participation fee no later than two
+of the balance of the participation fee no later than six

 weeks prior to boarding.